Efficient simulation of bi-periodic, layered structures based on the T-matrix method: Calculation method

 While for non-chiral media it is preferential to solve the interface conditions for transverse electric (TE) and magnetic polarizations (TM), in the chiral case we stick to the helicity basis, since these are the eigenmodes of propagation in chiral media \cite{birula1996}.
 Still, projections onto different modes are obtained by multiplying with $\ee_{\text{TE}}^\dagger\e^{-\I\bm{k}_\parallel\bm{r}}$ or $\ee_{\text{TE}}^\dagger\times\ez\e^{-\I\bm{k}_\parallel\bm{r}}$ and integrating across the entire x-y-plane, which results in the system of equations

 where $t_{\pm s} = t_{\pm s}(\bm{k})$ and $r_{\pm s} = r_{\pm s}(\bm{k})$ are the complex transmission and reflection coefficients into helicities $\pm$ and for an incident helicity $s$.
 The coefficients are functions of the wave vector $\bm{k}$.
 The relative impedances of the incident and transmitted waves' media are $Z_\text{i}$ and $Z_\text{t}$, respectively.
-We give full expressions for the transmission and reflection coefficients solving this equation in appendix~\ref{app:fresnel}.
+We give full expressions for the transmission and reflection coefficients solving this equation in the supplemental material.
 These coefficients can be used to build the corresponding Q-matrices as: